Elizabeth Dole: Charity work

 Dole accepted no salary from the Red Cross during her first year as president of the organization.

-Dole is an Honorary Board Member of the humanitarian organization Wings of Hope.
+Dole is an honorary board member of the humanitarian organization Wings of Hope.

 Awards

 In 1995, Dole was inducted into the National Women's Hall of Fame.

 In 1999, Dole received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 In 2014, Dole was inducted into Indiana Wesleyan University's Society of World Changers for her humanitarian public service efforts.

 In July 2018, Dole was honored with the 4th annual Leo K. Thorsness Leadership Award.
 Named after the Medal of Honor recipient, the award recognizes outstanding service to veteran communities.

+In September 2023, Dole was awarded the United States Military Academy's highest civilian award, the Sylvanus Thayer Award.
+Named after the father of the academy, the award recognizes outstanding selfless service to the nation.

+In 2024, Dole was awarded the Presidential Medal of Freedom by President Joe Biden.

+In 2025 a stretch of Interstate 85 through Salisbury, North Carolina, her hometown, was named after Dole.